brenov/xr-cv19-diagnosis/README.md

 </table>

+## Conclusion

+This work investigated the impact of using processing images as a data augmentation approach for fine-tuning the ResNet-50.
+First, we successfully implemented the processing image techniques of noise insertion, rotation, contrast adjustment, and sharpness adjustment.
+Our experiments showed that all these techniques improved the precision of the COVID classification, although only the sharpness adjustment kept the recall of the training with only original images.
+Therefore, we conclude that our project was successful within the scope of the processing image course and as a preliminary research investigation.

 ## Future Works

 A possible future work is to rerun the experiments with a bigger dataset to verify if the results are similar to ours.